Translate

 AMELIA: (sighs) Well, you know, I just need to vent.
 Work has been so hectic lately, and...

-Jack is looking confused.
-He holds his phone up in front of her and swipes at the screen.
+Oliver is looking confused.
+He holds his phone up in front of Amelia and swipes at the screen.

-AMELIA: Jack, Jack, put the phone down, will you?
+AMELIA: Oliver, put the phone down, will you?

-JACK: Sorry, this is just so freaky without emojis.
-I can’t even customize you with unicorn ears and stars whizzing around your head; I don’t know how cave people used to cope.
-Okay, anyway, I’ll give it a go… Vent away.
+OLIVER: Sorry, this is just so freaky without emojis.
+I can’t even customise you with unicorn ears and stars whizzing around your head.
+I don’t know how cave people used to cope.
+Okay, anyway, I’ll give it a go...
+Vent away.

-JACK: (interrupting) Wait, wait, wait.
-Can’t you just send me a vlog, or a screenshot of your notes, or something?
+OLIVER: (interrupting) Wait, can’t you just send me a vlog, or a screenshot of your notes, or something?

 AMELIA: Oh yeah, sorry babe, the content will drop.
 I just need your phone to film your response on TikTok.

-Jack springs up, and, without music, immediately does an enthusiastic (but ridiculous) TikTok dance.
-Amelia films it on Jack’s phone and taps lots of emojis, including a zany dancing man emoji.
-Jack completes his moves and does a hand gesture pose to sign off.
+Oliver springs up, and without music, immediately does an enthusiastic (but ridiculous) TikTok dance.
+Amelia films it on his phone and taps lots of emojis.
+Oliver completes his moves and does a hand gesture pose to sign off.

 INT.
 PUB – DAY